ZeyadTarekk/RISC-Pipelined-Processor/Instructions Opcodes.md

 - Interrupt will pass through the IF/ID buffer to save it as we will use it in the next cycle to update the PC = 0
 - Assume that IF/ID can read the interrupt signal everytime and won't miss it.
   Then at rising edge execute the first part of the instruction, and at the falling edge execute the second part of the instruction
+- 32-bits detector will hold the opcode of the interrupt instructions and will force them to the IF/ID buffer when its ready to start (highlited in the state machine diagram of the interrupt)

 ### Custom signals